nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.15.
 System tray notification

-An inbuilt function that automatically triggers a system tray notification should you have a task starting or due in 2 hours time. <br>
+Automatically triggers a system tray notification should you have a task starting or due in 2 hours time. <br>

-Here is a reason why you might need _system tray notification_:
+Here is a reason why you might need a  _system tray notification_:

-* **While focusing on your current task on hand, you forgotten that a meeting is scheduled to begin in 2 hours time** <br>
+* **While focusing on your current task on hand, you have forgotten that a meeting is scheduled to begin in 2 hours time** <br>

-  > Luckily, Tache triggers the system tray notification, informing you of the meeting, so that you won't be late for it. <br>
+  > Luckily, I will trigger the system tray notification and inform you of the meeting so that you won't be late for it! <br>

 ### 3.16.
 Exit the program : `exit`